This tutorial demonstrates how to make a list of numbers in Excel and Google Sheets.

 Double-Click the Fill Handle

 You can use AutoFill, by double-clicking, to populate cells based on the adjacent columns (non-blank columns to the left and right of the selected column).
-In this case, numbers will be populated through Row 9.
+In this case, numbers are populated through Row 9.

-2. Position the cursor in the bottom right corner of cell B2, and double-click the fill handle (the little black cross that appears).
+- Position the cursor in the bottom-right corner of cell B2, and double-click the fill handle (the little black cross that appears).

-The above example could also be achieved using the Fill command on the Excel Ribbon.
+The above example could also be achieved using the Fill command on the Ribbon.

-1. Select the range of cells – including the initial value – where you want numbers populated (B2:B9).
-Then, in the Ribbon, go to Home > Fill > Series.
+- Select the range of cells – including the initial value – where you want numbers populated (B2:B9).
+Then in the Ribbon, go to Home > Fill > Series.

 You get the same output: Numbers 1–8 fill cells B2:B9.